OSHA Lightning Safety Standards — Workplace Compliance

 The primary practical compliance reference is the OSHA and NOAA fact sheet OSHA 3863: Lightning Safety When Working Outdoors.
 It defines recommended planning, shelter, monitoring, and training procedures for outdoor worksites.

-What the InfoSheet Requires
+What the InfoSheet Recommends

 • Written Emergency Action Plan (EAP) for lightning, with named decision-makers and clear shelter locations for each crew and worksite.